Quick Search & Advanced Filter

 Note: Quick search is searching data in all text fields like Text, Phone Number, Email, and Web link, but not in date, currency, static list or linked list.
 Read more about fields and data types_

-Filtering is a powerful tool that allows you to narrow your search results and save it results as view for future reference.
+Filtering is a powerful tool that allows you to narrow down your search results and save it as a view for future reference.
 To explain more how filters works, Workiom always liked to present a case.

 Here are some tips to ensure a proper use of Workiom filters.